sdiehl/sympy-mcp/README.md

 This is Model Context Protocol server that exposes stateful symbolic manipulation tools to a LLM.
 So it can manipulate mathematical expressions and equations.

+## Why?

+Language models absolutely *suck* at symbolic manipulation.
+They randomly drop variables, make up random constants, permute variables and generally make a mess.
+But we have awesome tools for symbolic manipulation, so we can use tool-calling to call out to to give them the ability to manipulate sequences of expressions.

 ## Usage

 ```bash